 Once the shingles lose their protective layer, they gradually become brittle and easily damaged.
 This is the point where roof leaks begin.

-For more on evaluating the condition of an aging roof, see our blog post How can I tell if the house needs a new roof?
+For more on evaluating the condition of an aging roof, see our blog posts What are common problems of asphalt shingle roofs and How can I tell if the house needs a new roof?

 To learn more about roofs and attics, see these other blog posts: